dottjt/reddit_response/README.md

 ## DONE

+- Add other existing messages to the filters
 - Fortify DONE with website links send/visited
 - send custom broken
 - in the above/below message, it would be nice to know if the message has been sent inboxMessage (I don't think it's possible to know until after?
 Well, it's possible but not a massive deal for now)